-The Safe Drinking Water Plan for California includes the State Water Board's assessment of the overall quality of the state's drinking water, the identification of specific water quality problems, an analysis of the known and potential health risks that may be associated with drinking water contamination in California, and specific recommendations to improve drinking water quality.
+The 2015 Safe Drinking Water PlanThe 2015 Safe Drinking Water Plan for California includes the State Water Board's assessment of the overall quality of the state's drinking water, the identification of specific water quality problems, an analysis of the known and potential health risks that may be associated with drinking water contamination in California, and recommendations to improve drinking water quality.

-You may request a paper copy by contacting Stormy Hinkley at (916) 552-9123 or Stormy.Hinkley@waterboards.ca.gov
+The 2015 Plan is available at the link above, or you may request a paper copy by contacting Stormy Hinkley at (916) 552-9123 or Stormy.Hinkley@waterboards.ca.gov

 - Public Notice for Workshops for the 2015 Plan

 - Workshop Agenda | Español

 - Safe Drinking Water Program Brochure | Español